FAQ list for LCD driver libraries

 The same LCD-driver software can be used with all variants in the LCD-controller family.
 The individual LCD controllers may come from different LCD-controller vendors.

-Among the LCD-controller family members there may be minor differences in the number of commands supported.
+Among the LCD-controller family members, there may be minor differences in the number of commands supported.
 However, such differences are mostly concerned with hardware-initialization features.
-These differences are either handled by the LCD-driver library via compiler-configuration switches, or they may be ignored because they are not relevant for the internal library functionality.
+These differences are either handled by the LCD-driver library via compiler-configuration switches or they may be ignored because they are not relevant for the internal library functionality.

 Does the library support LCD-controller type ZZZZ?
 It is not mentioned on your web pages.